This Seville travel guide will introduce you to everything you need to know to eat well, save money, and see the sights Seville provides!

 Short intro to our Seville travel guide

-Seville is a big university town and is extremely popular with people studying abroad, making it a more affordable destination than cities like Barcelona or Madrid (it’s less crowded too).
+Seville is a big university town and is extremely popular with people studying abroad.
+This makes it a more affordable destination than cities like Barcelona or Madrid (and less crowded, too).

 So, let’s go to the Top things to see and do in Seville.